ichko/pixels/README.md

 ---

-The focus of the project was to make PHP MVC framework and `snippets` web site is just some example build on top of it.
+The focus of the project was to make PHP MVC framework and the `snippets` web site is just some example build on top of it.

 # Content